-The dimensions of the folded scooter (45.9 x 18.6 x 21.0 in / 117 x 42 x 53 cm for L x W x H) are not exactly small but are more on the regular side, and the center of gravity, while not in the middle of the stem, still doesn’t make the scooter too awkward for carrying.
-But that weight will be a problem for some people, no doubt.
+The dimensions of the folded scooter (45.9 x 18.6 x 21.0 in / 117 x 42 x 53 cm for L x W x H) are not exactly small but are still on the regular side, and the center of gravity, while not in the middle of the stem, still doesn’t make the scooter too awkward for carrying.

-The upside is increased ride stability and build quality, and it’s very hard to get both at the same time.
+Both the weight and the dimensions aren’t the smallest, but the upside is increased ride stability and build quality.
 Also, the biggest culprit for this kind of weight is the battery, which is the same factor behind the scooter’s long range.